Four UW-Parkside students to attend Edinburgh Fringe Festival in August, courtesy of Marie Kohler

 The cast and crew of Boswell will be right here on the UW-Parkside campus rehearsing during the month of July, with a send-off performance at 4:30 p.m. in the Black Box Theatre on July 27.
 A reception will follow the performance, starting at 6:15 p.m.
 The public is invited to attend the performance and reception, both of which are free.
 During the reception, attendees will have the chance to engage in a Q&A session with Marie Kohler herself and the actors.
 Free parking is available in Lots A & B in The Rita parking lot.

 Four Equity Actors will play the principle roles.
-They are Milwaukee favorites Laura Gordon (The Lady & David Garrick!), Brian Mani (Samuel Johnson), and UW-Parkside’s own Brian Gill (Boswell).
+They are Milwaukee favorites Laura Gordon (The Lady & David Garrick!), Brian Mani (Samuel Johnson), UW-Parkside’s own Brian Gill (Boswell), and Abbey Siegworth (Joan Weinstein).
 Norma Saldivar, Chair of the UN-Las Vegas Theater Department, recruited her colleague, award-winning composer Josh Schmidt (Adding Machine and A Minister’s Wife) to support the project.
-The four UW-Parkside students involved in the production are actors Christiane Laskowski and Kyle Racas, assistant manager Bri Humke, and backstage helper Olivia Jardas.
+The four UW-Parkside students involved in the production are actors Christiane Laskowski and Kyle Racas, assistant stage manager Bri Humke, and backstage helper Olivia Jardas.
 In addition, UW-Parkside faculty members, Jody Sekas (sets/lights/props) and Misti Bradford (costumes), will design for the production.

 After this performance, the team will fly to Scotland on July 29 to perform in a fabulous venue, Riddle’s Court, with the assistance of the award-winning production company, Rhymes with Purple, from Aug 2 to 24.
 Riddle’s Court is a 1590s-historic jewel of a theatre, off the Royal Mile, at the foot of Edinburgh Castle.
 Once a Renaissance merchant’s home, later David Hume’s (Enlightenment philosopher and Boswell’s friend!), Maggie Smith made her Fringe debut here in 1959.